The Cyprus Citizenship Program is Cancelled

 The allegations first surfaced through an hour-long report by Al Jazeera.
 An investigative unit used a crew with hidden cameras to film this piece.
 The report shows lawmaker Christakis Giovanis and Parliamentary Speaker Demetris Sylloruis pledging their full support to grant a passport to a fictitious Chinese investor.
 This “investor” had money laundering convictions against him.

 The report also portrayed a lawyer and various advisors.
-They were helping the representative of this “investor” to create background checks through various methods.
+They were helping the representative of this “investor” to cheat background checks through various methods.
 These methods included slightly changing the name or even granting citizenship through his wife instead.

 Giovanis said he knew that the approach was a fake.
 He claimed that he had played along to gather more information about the representative so that he can report it to the proper authorities.